Dr Leanne Proops

-I'm a comparative psychologist and ethologist interested in animal social cognition, communication and behaviour.
+I'm a Reader (Associate Professor) in Animal Behaviour and Welfare interested in animal social cognition, communication and behaviour.
 I investigate the extent to which social species possess complex cognitive and communicative skills.
-I’m also interested in the perception of emotional signals, human-animal interactions and animal welfare.
+I’m also interested in animal welfare and human-animal interactions.

 I'm a member of the Centre for Comparative and Evolutionary Psychology and my current research projects include: